-Analysts considering the escalation ladder between the U.S. and Iran have long viewed an attack against Abqaiq as a likely step.
-It is simply too obvious a target-not only does it hurt and potentially cripple the Saudi economy, but it also can raise the global price of oil to Iran's benefit (and we will consider how Iran does benefit from a global oil price increase even when it is exporting very little oil itself presently).
-Yet a strike on Abqaiq was not the likely next step in the escalations ongoing since the U.S. pulled out of the deal.
-It was, rather, something that seemed likely to come considerably further up the escalation ladder than it did, as it carries with it the high risk of a substantial military retaliatory attack against Iran.
-Tehran has skipped over a number of steps that had seemed likely to precede an attack on Abqaiq including mining the Strait of Hormuz, launching major attacks on Americans in Iraq, attacking U.S. and allied naval vessels in the Persian Gulf with small boats and/or missiles, among others.
-It is of course possible that assessments of Iranian perceptions of the escalation ladder were wrong, but we must also consider another likely objective of the Abqaiq attack.
+Yet a strike on Abqaiq was not the likely next step in the escalations ongoing since the US pulled out of the deal.
+Rather, it seemed likely to come considerably further up the escalation ladder than it did, as it carries with it the high risk of a substantial military retaliatory attack against Iran.
+Tehran has skipped a number of steps that seemed likely to precede an attack on Abqaiq, including mining the Strait of Hormuz, launching major attacks on Americans in Iraq, and attacking US and allied naval vessels in the Persian Gulf with small boats or missiles.
+Of course, assessments of Iranian perceptions of the escalation ladder could be wrong, but we must also consider another likely objective of the Abqaiq attack.
 Splitting America's Gulf Allies from Washington.
-Iraq, Saudi Arabia and Bahrain, and the United Arab Emirates are on the front line of the Trump Administration's "maximum Bahrain. effectively pressure" campaign. controlled by Riyadh for some years, hosts the U.S. Fifth Fleet headquarters, and the U.S. has just begun re-establishing a military base in Saudi Arabia for the first time since 9/11.16 Washington depends, further, on the Saudi military as part of a regional deterrent to Iranian adventurism and also to fight both the al Houthis and al Qaeda in the Arabian Peninsula in Yemen.
+Bahrain, Iraq, Saudi Arabia, and the United Arab Emirates (UAE) are on the front line of the Trump administration's "maximum pressure" campaign.
+Bahrain, effectively controlled by Riyadh for some years, hosts the US Fifth Fleet headquarters, and the US has just begun reestablishing a military base in Saudi Arabia for the first time since 9/11.16 Further, Washington depends on the Saudi military as part of a regional deterrent to Iranian adventurism and also to fight both the al Houthis and al Qaeda in the Arabian Peninsula in Yemen.

 The UAE, a key partner in the Saudi-led coalition in Yemen, is also the banking hub of the Gulf.
-The UAE has in the past reportedly facilitated financial transactions by the IRGC and other elements of the Iranian regime, and Emirati failure to enforce U.S. sanctions aggressively could do great harm to the American "maximum pressure" campaign.
+The UAE has in the past reportedly facilitated financial transactions by the IRGC and other elements of the Iranian regime, and Emirati failure to enforce US sanctions aggressively could greatly harm the American "maximum pressure" campaign.

-America's Gulf partners have clearly become concerned that the "maximum pressure" campaign could expose them to Iranian attacks against which the U.S. could not or would not defend them.
-The Emiratis are withdrawing from Yemen-creating a vacuum that will likely be filled in part by al Qaeda in the Arabian Peninsula (AQAP) while also weakening the Saudi effort against the al Houthis.
-They are simultaneously establishing bases in the Horn of Africa.17 Both efforts are likely attempts to position the small but good Emirati military to defend the Emirates against Iran-in the first case by freeing up Emirati aircraft, anti-missile, and intelligence assets from Yemen to defend against an Iranian attack on the Emirati homeland; in the second by establishing positions outside the range of most Iranian missiles from which presumably to threaten retaliatory strikes plausibly.
+America's Gulf partners have clearly become concerned that the "maximum pressure" campaign could expose them to Iranian attacks against which the US could not or would not defend them.
+The Emiratis are withdrawing from Yemen-creating a vacuum that will likely be filled in part by al Qaeda in the Arabian Peninsula while also weakening the Saudi effort against the al Houthis.
+They are simultaneously establishing bases in the Horn of Africa.17 Both efforts are likely attempts to position the small but good Emirati military to defend the Emirates against Iran-in the first case by freeing up Emirati aircraft, antimissile, and intelligence assets from Yemen to defend against an Iranian attack on the Emirati homeland; in the second by establishing positions outside the range of most Iranian missiles from which presumably to threaten retaliatory strikes plausibly.